Nadia-Abdul-Aziz/CART253/VarJam1/template-p5-project - Copy/planning.md

-# Really annoying rock paper scissor
+# Really annoying rock paper scissor, backgammon, connect 4, all the iterations and ideas I didn't use

-Current Option:
+Current Option (Halfway built then abandonned):

 - Overly Complicated Backgammon